Monster Beverage Corporation (MNST) Just Got Our Attention

 Sponsored

-The average price from analysts is $104.50, which is $13.79 above the current price.
-MNST currently public float of 377.31M and currently shorts hold a 1.45% ratio of that float.
-Today, the average trading volume of MNST was 1.89M shares.
+MNST currently public float of 377.30M and currently shorts hold a 1.45% ratio of that float.
+Today, the average trading volume of MNST was 1.97M shares.

 MNST’s Market Performance